-Niagara Springs Hatchery is closed to the public through October, 2019 due to construction activity.
+Niagara Springs Hatchery grounds are closed to the public through Spring 2021 due to ongoing construction activity.
 The small park adjacent to the hatchery along Niagara Springs Creek remains open, but there is no public parking at the hatchery.

 Niagara Springs Hatchery is located in the Snake River Canyon 10 miles south of Wendell, Idaho.
 From Interstate 84, take exit 157 and head south towards the Snake River.
 Follow the signs for Niagara Springs State Park into the canyon and watch for the hatchery entrance road.

 Niagara Springs Hatchery is owned and financed by Idaho Power Company, and operated and staffed by the Idaho Department of Fish and Game.
 With a capacity to rear nearly two million steelhead smolts annually, it is one of America’s largest privately-owned steelhead rearing facilities.

 Niagara Springs Hatchery was built in 1966 as a rearing facility for steelhead.
 In 2013, Idaho Power completed a two-year renovation of the hatchery.
 The project included construction of a 23,000-square-foot hatchery building, a modern water filtration system, an improved feeding apparatus and predator exclusion equipment.
 The new hatchery building includes an observation room that allows visitors to get a good look at the indoor rearing operation.

 Niagara Springs Hatchery is named after the spring that serves as its water source.
 The water is clean, clear and, most importantly, warmer than the water in which naturally-spawned steelhead grow up.
 The spring water creates the ideal environment for the fish to achieve the equivalent of two years’ growth in just one year.